 - PayPal also has a security key service that acts as a secondary authentication factor.
 Whenever you try to log into your PayPal account, the service sends you a text message with a temporary security code.
 You enter this code, along with your password, to gain access.

 - If your credit card information is stolen, it can be used to make purchases both online and offline.
 However, if your PayPal account is compromised and your credit card is connected to your account, the card can only be used to make purchases online.

 - On the technical side, PayPal employs transport layer security (TLS) connections whenever you log in.
-According to its security page, “Strong TLS configurations are the current industry standard for trusted communication channels and allow your information to transmit across the internet in a secure manner.”

 For tips on keeping your accounts safe, check out this article.